Got time and funds for a big adventure in late spring? Here’s Fall-Line’s backcountry editor Martin Chester with inspiration

 Pick a guide or company you trust and go for the one that offers an acclimatisation programme first.
 In fact, most guides won’t take you there until they know you and are sure you’re up to it.
 Much of the ascent (and often much of the way down) will be on crampons on icy terrain.
 See the altitude as an advantage, as it gives you an excuse to enjoy some great high-altitude skiing in the week leading up to summit day.
 By the way, if you have the cash (and the karma), it is possible to reach the Italian summit by heli-drop.

-How to do it Mountain Tracks runs week-long trips on 22 and 29 April, plus there’s inspiring info on its website.
+How to do it Mountain Tracks runs week-long trips and there’s inspiring info on its website.
 Jagged Globe offers a Mont Blanc ascent in early May as an add-on to its Bernese Oberland trip.

 Satisfy your Boreal urges with a foray into the Arctic circle.
 If you’ve been doing your homework this season you’ll have a host of ideas in Norway, from boat to motorhome.
 But for something a little different, take a tour on the wild side in…